-All records of Student Code of Conduct proceedings and sanctions are maintained by the Office of Community Standards (for general misconduct) or the Office of the Provost (for academic misconduct).
+All records of Student Code of Conduct proceedings and sanctions for both general misconduct and academic misconduct are maintained by the Office of Community Standards.
 These records will be maintained In accordance with the Montana University System General Record Retention Schedule.
 Sanctions of expulsion and suspension affect the student’s academic status and will be maintained indefinitely.

 Confidentiality